gulcest/gulcest.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Hi! (ﾉ◕ヮ◕)ﾉ*:・ﾟ✧
+Welcome to my corner of the internet! (ﾉ◕ヮ◕)ﾉ*:・ﾟ✧

-I'm Sem.
-I'm curious about finding new ways to utilize our collective powers.
+I’m Sem, a researcher and community organizer, mostly based somewhere near the UTC timezone.
+My work explores how we can use our collective powers to build online communities grounded in cooperation and fair value distribution.

-You can find traces of my worldly presence put together on this website, including my CV, publications and blog posts.
+I’m currently active at Nexus Mutual 🐢 and the DeCoCo 🥥, and also work as a freelance consultant supporting projects in governance, UX, and Web3.

-Miscellaneously, I also post things that move and inspire me.
-I love to make music (play the violin, the ukulele, sing and produce electronic music), read and watch cinematic treasures.
+This site gathers traces of my worldly presence—CV, publications, blog posts, and the occasional musing.
+You’ll also find things that move me: music (I play the violin, ukulele, sing, and produce electronic sounds), cinematic gems, and scattered inspirations.

-I am always looking forward to meeting people that want to make the world a fairer and more inclusive place!
-If you think we'd collaborate well together, reach out to me at: turansemragulce [at] gmail [dot] com.
+If you're interested in collaborating or just want to say hi, you can reach me at s3mtur4n [at] gmail [dot] com, or [book some time directly](https://calendly.com/sem-nxmcommunity/30min).
+I’m always up for connecting with people working toward a fairer, more inclusive world.